EU investigates after 3 countries ban Ukraine grain imports

 Five EU countries that neighbor Ukraine have asked the EU to treat the matter of Ukrainian food with urgency.
 Poland, Bulgaria, the Czech Republic, Hungary and Slovakia argue that they can’t allow their own farmers to bear the cost of disruption that Ukrainian grain and other agriculture products are causing to their markets.

-“The Hungarian government will always stand by Hungarian farmers and will protect Hungarian agriculture,” the agriculture minister, Istvan Nagy, said.
-He said the surge in Ukrainian products on European markets had made it “impossible” for Hungarian farmers to remain competitive.

 Bulgaria is reportedly mulling a similar ban.
+The Czech Republic says it’s not planning one.

 Meanwhile, a delegation of Ukrainian officials visited Warsaw on Monday for government consultations on the issue.
+Poland faces an election in the fall and farmer groups have been piling pressure on the government with frequent protests lately.

+Hungary’s agriculture minister, Istvan Nagy, said the surge in Ukrainian products on European markets had made it “impossible” for Hungarian farmers to remain competitive.

 The Slovak Agriculture Ministry announced last week that tests of 1,500 tons of grain from Ukraine in one mill in Slovakia revealed it contained a pesticide banned in the EU.
 As a result, the Slovak authorities decided to test all Ukrainian grain in the country and temporarily banned its processing.